-Over the next half hour, Carmen and Sara Parks arrived from school, not long before John Olsa came home.
-Stephanie told John about the visit from CPS, but neither of them thought it was ominous.
+Over the next half hour, Carmen and Sara Parks arrived from school, not long before her husband came home.
+Stephanie told him about the visit from CPS, but neither of them thought it was ominous.

 So the 11 of them—six adults and five children—went inside: Sue and the kids stayed up front in the playroom; the Olsas and the investigators settled in the kitchen.
-John got himself a glass of water but no one else accepted a drink.
+Her husband got himself a glass of water but no one else accepted a drink.

 Into the opening silence, Stephanie asked if there was any word on Dinah, and Detective Rex Marks, a short rounding man with a sweet baby face, told her the child was in bad shape—they weren’t even sure she was going to live.

-Later, John and Stephanie disagreed about what exactly Marks had said about Dinah’s injuries.
-John insisted that Marks told them Dinah had “injuries to her head and other extremities.”
-Stephanie didn’t remember hearing any details early on, but she and John agree the detective told them Dinah’s condition was dire.
+Later, Stephanie and her husband disagreed about what exactly Marks had said about Dinah’s injuries.
+He insisted that Marks told them Dinah had “injuries to her head and other extremities.”
+Stephanie didn’t remember hearing any details early on, but the two of them agree the detective told them Dinah’s condition was dire.
 Further, she was definitely the victim of child abuse, and they needed Stephanie’s help figuring out what had happened.

 Stephanie ran over the day’s events—when Beth Marie had dropped Dinah off, when Dinah had slept and eaten, how she’d been wakened in the early afternoon by “the squirrel man,” and, especially, how she’d choked on her bottle in the afternoon.